Rosa × damascena: Varieties

 'Celsiana' is a flowering semi-double variety.

 History

-Rosa × damascena is a cultivated flower that is not found growing wild.
+Rosa × damascena is a cultivated flower not found in the wild.
 Recent genetic tests indicate that it is a hybrid of R. moschata x R. gallica crossed with the pollen of Rosa fedtschenkoana, which indicates a probable origin in the foothills of central Asia or Iran.

-The French Crusader Robert de Brie, who took part in the Siege of Damascus in 1148 at the second crusade, is sometimes credited for bringing the Damask rose from Syria to Europe.
-The name of the rose refers to the city of Damascus in Syria, known for its steel (Damask steel), fabrics (Damask) and roses.
+The French Crusader Robert de Brie, who took part in the Siege of Damascus in 1148 at the Second Crusade, is sometimes credited for bringing the Damask rose from Syria to Europe.
+The rose's name refers to the city of Damascus, Syria, known for its steel (Damascus steel), fabrics (Damask), and roses.